cckuqui/CCSAO-Sentencing/README.md

 ## e) Additional Data Cleaning Points
 We also did the following minor data cleaning to the commitment term (duration) information:
-* Converting all term lengths over 130years to 130 to mark natural life terms (including terms listed as 'Death' or 'Natural Life')
+* Converting all term lengths over 130 years to 130 to mark natural life terms (including terms listed as 'Death' or 'Natural Life')
 * Changing duration of all Bootcamp terms to Months, for consistency, since some were listed in months and some in years.
 * Creating additional columns for terms in years and in months, to be able to compare the length of commitment terms by either measure across categories, as needed.
-* Converting 'term' values of 'Pounds’ and ‘Kilos' to 'Weight'
+* Converting the commitment_unit values of `Pounds` and `Kilos` to `Weight`
-* Cleaning data into numbers --> **NEED TO FIND A CLEARER WAY TO SAY THIS**
+* Changing some data types into numbers depending how the information needed to be analize.

 To be able to analyze age data more easily, we created age bins:
 * <18